 2. Strangely, Section 75(4) GST Act says that opportunity of hearing shall be granted where request is received.
 A question arises, where no request has been received, Can Adjudicating Authority will not serve any notice of personal hearing and went on to decide ex-parte.
 In all humility, the provision is completely incomprehensible.
+The Hon'ble

-The Hon'ble Supreme Court has repeatedly held that any order entailing civil consequences cannot be passed without giving opportunity of personal hearing.
+Supreme Court has repeatedly held that any order entailing civil consequences cannot be passed without giving opportunity of personal hearing.

-3.The Hon'ble Supreme Court in the case of State of Orissa v.
+3: The Hon'ble Supreme Court in the case of State of Orissa v.
 Binapani Dei and Ors.
 MANU/SC/0332/1967 has observed that distinction between quasi-judicial and administrative decisions has been almost wiped off and it was held that even an administrative order or decision in matters involving civil consequences, the opportunity of personal hearing has to be granted.

-The Supreme Court in the case of Canara Bank v.
+4: The Supreme Court in the case of Canara Bank v.
 V.K.
-4. MANU/SC/0249/2005 has dealt with extensively Awasthy significance of principles of natural justice and further observed that the principles of natural justice are those rules which have been laid down by the Courts as being the minimum protection of the rights of the individual against the arbitrary procedure that may be adopted by a judicial, quasi- judicial and administrative authority while making an order affecting those rights.
+Awasthy MANU/SC/0249/2005 has dealt with extensively significance of principles of natural justice and further observed that the principles of natural justice are those rules which have been laid down by the Courts as being the minimum protection of the rights of the individual against the arbitrary procedure that may be adopted by a judicial, quasi- judicial and administrative authority while making an order affecting those rights.
 The court further observed.

 Even an administrative order which involves civil consequences must be consistent with the rules of natural justice.
 Expression 'civil consequences' encompasses infraction of not merely property or personal rights but of civil 'liberties, material deprivations, and non- pecuniary damages.
 In its wide umbrella comes everything that affects a citizen in his civil life.

 5: The Supreme Court in the case of S.L.
 Kapoor v.
 Jagmohan and Ors.
-MANU/SC/0036/1980 : 1980 (4) SCC 379 has held as under:- to say that even if the principal of natural justice would have been followed, it would not have made any difference in the ultimate result.
+MANU/SC/0036/1980 : 1980 (4) SCC 379 has held as under:-

 In our view, the principle of natural justice know of no exclusionary rule dependent on whether it would have made any difference if natural justice had been observed.
-The non- observance of natural justice is itself prejudicial to any man and proof of prejudice independently of proof of denial of natural justice is unnecessary.
-6. Therefore, the authorities taking action cannot be heard
+The nonobservance of natural justice is itself prejudice to any man and proof of prejudice independently of proof of denial of natural justice is unnecessary.
+It will come from a person who has denied justice that the person who has been denied justice is not prejudiced.